rchillyard/Number/README.md

 ## Top Module

+The `top` module is where `Quantity` is defined for representing a `Valuable`/`PhysicalUnit` pair.
+Additionally, various physical constants are defined for convenience.

-The `top` module contains high-level example code and practical demonstrations of the Number library.
+It also contains high-level example code and practical demonstrations of the Number library.
 Perhaps most importantly, it houses the worksheets (listed below) and also Specification (unit tests) for high-level constructs.

 ### Contents